Emma Varga

 Emma has connections with colour in a wonderful way and her artworks in glass are an acknowledgment of her understanding of the feelings associated with each one.
 The emotions that are triggered by those colours is what makes you want to spend time looking further into the artworks and their finer detail.

-Emma has an enduring focus on the small details of colour, pattern and repetition that she continues to use in her work and has noted through photography along the way.
-With these images as her starting point she soon amassed over 3000 images, and when looked at collectively she realised that they were made up of images of the ‘quiet achievers’- hedges, green fences, weeds & grass.
-She seems inextricably drawn to capturing the underdog…the details that most would overlook in our hectic lives.
-These details are apparent in her work, as the nature of the construction of those tall towers and milestones she is known for are dependent on small segments of glass, stacked and repeated over and over again, then fused together to create a unified and solid whole.
+Emma has an enduring focus on the small details of colour, pattern and repetition that she continues to use in her work.
+With photographic imagery as her starting point she soon had amassed over 3000 images, that when looked at collectively were focused on the ‘quiet achievers’- hedges, green fences, weeds & blades of grass.
+She seems inextricably drawn to capturing the underdog… the details that most would overlook in our hectic lives.
+These details are apparent in her work, as each small segment of glass – stacked and repeated over and over again, is fused to create a unified and solid whole.

 Emma has been focused on abstracting nature and turning the elements into pattern, much as nature does.
 This sense of repetition of pattern is a key element in the glass technique that Emma uses and reflects the enormous amount of foliage that a hedge or bush has.
 While to the casual observer the hedge may be green, to look more carefully, the viewer starts to see limes, olives, deep greens, yellows and perhaps vivid reds.
 By singling out the details, Emma allows the viewer to focus on the colours, light and pattern.